River Beat: Production

 The film was shot at Walton Studios and on location around London.
+Glimpses of street signs include Raby Street, E14, and the former Horns and Horseshoe public house, at 10 Cable Street, E1, next door to what is now the Jack the Ripper Museum.
 The film's sets were designed by art director John Stoll.

 It was Guy Green's first film as a director.
 He said Phyllis Kirk was "very helpful".

 Reception

 On the film's release Variety said "The programmer market, currently short of passable supporting filmfare, will find this London-localed melodrama an acceptable filler ...
 Miss Kirk provides a casting switch to the Anglo-American film efforts Lippert usually releases.
 Heretofore it has been an American male in England, and mixed up with Scotland Yard and British crooks. ...
 The plotting is contrived and everything drops too patly into place as the 70 minutes unfold."

 The Monthly Film Bulletin wrote: "A competent little thriller, which maintains a good pace and has a fairly simple plot with one or two interesting twists.
 It has no pretensions to anything further; there is little attempt at characterisation, or to show much of the work of the River Police.
 The film, however, owes something to the tradition of the semi-documentary feature in its use of well-photographed locations in and around the Thames and Dockland."

 In British Sound Films David Quinlan rates the film "good", calling it a "well-acted, well-paced, well-set thriller: well above-average."

 Chibnall & McFarlane, in The British B Film: The Studio Years 1928–1959 rate the film as "exceptional in its use of docklands locations and pacey action."